NEFESH: The International Network of Orthodox Mental Health Professionals

 Learning Objectives:

-1. Participants will be able to explain historical sources of our profession’s and our culture’s “denial of death” approach to mortality awareness.
+- Explain historical sources of our profession’s and our culture’s “denial of death” approach to mortality awareness.

-2. Participants will be able to Identify one’s own existential orientation and how we psychically organize our own mortality awareness.
+- Identify one’s own existential orientation and how we psychically organize our own mortality awareness.

-3. Participants will be able to facilitate patients’ exploring their own feelings, attitudes, beliefs about death AND to use this mortality awareness to live their lives more fully and creatively.
+- Facilitate patients’ exploring their own feelings, attitudes, beliefs about death AND to use this mortality awareness to live their lives more fully and creatively.

 We will all die.
 We know this.
 But both our culture in general, and our mental health profession in particular, suppress awareness of our mortality, and avoid talking about death, even in the face of Covid.
 Why such bias? denial?